Sherna Hough Deamer was

 See the Bahá'í World Web Site for further details.

-(MIFC); Member of the Membership committe of the MIFC; Member of the
+(MIFC) serving as aon its Membership committe of the MIFC; Member of the

 BoD of the Montecito Area Resident's Association (MARA); Member of the